 How to get around

 I travelled through Napa on board a shuttle bus with a company called Green Dream Tours.
-For about $130 per person, they’ll pick you up and drop you off in San Francisco, shuttle you out to the country so you can drink as much as you please, and cover your tasting fees at the three different wineries you’ll stop at.
-The whole day takes about eight hours, including a one-hour stop for lunch.
+For about $130 per person, they’ll pick you up and drop you off in San Fran, shuttle you out to the country so you can drink as much as you please, and cover your tasting fees at the three different wineries you’ll stop at.
+The whole day trip from San Francisco takes about eight hours, including a one-hour stop for lunch.
 There are a number of tour companies which offer similar trips (some for much less—about $80) but keep in mind they might host much larger groups which could take away from your experience.

 Alternatively, book a room at a quaint B&B in Napa so you’re free to come and go as you please.
 Some offer bike rentals so you can peddle around to the different wineries, or you can rent a car for the day to get to vineyards that are farther out.
 Keep in mind—you should never drink and drive!
 Ever!
 So sort out who the DD will be, before you find yourself a bottle of wine deep in the middle of the countryside.